bastodian/Metabarcoding/Readme.md

 Generally, the pipeline is modular consisting of multiple scripts that perform several operations without further user input.
-Every step is split into a shell script (.sh extension) that performs the data processing and a submission script (.job extension) that sets the data up for analysis, loads the appropriate software (modules), and submits jobs to the queue on the Smithsonian Hydra Cluster.
+Every step is split into a shell script (.job extension) that performs the data processing and a submission script (.sh extension) that sets the data up for analysis, loads the appropriate software (modules), and submits jobs to the queue on the Smithsonian Hydra Cluster.

-The different scripts combine related tasks and were also optimized to make use of the opportunities to run tasks in parallel on the cluster.
-Here, tasks were grouped into a single script that can be parallelised in similar ways.
+The different scripts combine related tasks and were optimized to make use of the opportunities to run tasks in parallel on the cluster.
+Here, tasks were grouped into a single script that can be parallelized in similar ways.
 This should remove bottlenecks in data processing.

 **Downloading the pipeline to Hydra:**